klauer/epics-sumo-mirror/doc/examples.rst

 We assume that the name of our :term:`build` should be "MLS-01"::

-  sumo-build -c $APPDIR/sumo-build.config --maxstate unstable --buildtag MLS-01 new
+  sumo-build --buildtag MLS-01 new :load:$APPDIR/sumo-build.config

 The list of :term:`modules` is taken from file $APPDIR/sumo-build.config.
 The program creates a collection of all :term:`modules` needed, checks out the